John Munro Longyear: Personal life

 His passport application, dated 1895, describes Longyear, then 45 years old, as 6 ft 0 in tall with black and grey hair and brownish grey eyes.

 Longyear married Mary Beecher Longyear (née Mary Hawley Beecher, 1851–1931) on January 4, 1879, in Battle Creek, Michigan.
 Mary was a Christian Scientist and a philanthropist, perhaps best known for her involvement in the publication of the first braille version of the King James Bible.
 The couple had seven children together: Judith F. Longyear, Robert D. Longyear, Howard M. Longyear, Abby B. Roberts, Helen M. Paul, John B. Longyear, and John M. Longyear Jr. Some sources list the Longyears as having only five children but this discrepancy is likely due to that Howard and John died young, Howard M. Longyear at 20 and John B. Longyear as a toddler.
 For some years, the family was accompanied by a nurse, a young German woman named Angela Nerling, who both lived and traveled with them.

-In the early 20th century, Longyear made the decision to move from Michigan, where his family lived in a stone mansion on the shores of Lake Superior, to Massachusetts.
-His wife Mary was reportedly unsettled by the idea of leaving the family's home, and so, Longyear arranged for the home to be dismantled and transported 1,300 miles across the country by railroad to their new hometown and reassembled there in 1903.
-Longyear lived out the rest of his life in Brookline, Massachusetts.
+Longyear constructed a stone mansion on the shores of Lake Superior in the early 1890s.
+However, in the early 20th century, railroad interests proposed a line running through their property, destroying both the beauty and value of the property.
+His wife Mary was reportedly unsettled by the idea of leaving the family's home, and so, Longyear arranged for the home to be dismantled and transported 1,300 miles across the country by railroad to Brookline, Massachusetts.
+The mansion was reassembled there in 1903, and Longyear lived out the rest of his life in Brookline.
 He died at his home there on May 28, 1922.